 You might feel you need someone to talk to in confidence, other than friends and family.
 Or you may be feeling as though you do not have the time or space to just be honest about things and discuss what is going on in life right now.
 Things might be difficult for you at the moment for some reason, or there may be something that happened in your past that is on your mind right now.
+Maybe you have a big decision to make, or are considering making changes in your life and you need some space to talk things through?
 If any of these are how you feel, then it may be the right time to have some counselling.
-As well as helping with specific problems, counselling also helps if you have a feeling of not being you or being quite right at the moment.
+As well as helping with specific problems, counselling can help if you have a feeling of not being you or not being quite right at the moment.

-Yes, it is.
 Very brief notes are kept of our sessions together and your personal details are not kept with these notes.
 Your sessions in my diary are referred to by a number, not your name.
-Apart from certain safeguarding and legal reasons, your counselling sessions will always remain confidential.
-(Privacy statement available on request).
+Apart from certain safeguarding/legal reasons or discussions with my supervisor (when you are not identified) your counselling sessions remain confidential.
+A copy of my privacy statement is available on request.

 How much does it cost?